Merck Manual

 If the pregnancy is less than 34 weeks, labor is delayed.
 The woman is advised to rest and to limit her activities as much as possible.
 She may be hospitalized so that she can be monitored closely.
 Her blood pressure, temperature, and pulse rate are usually recorded at least 3 times daily.
 An increase in temperature or pulse rate may be an early sign of infection.
 If an infection develops, labor is promptly induced and the baby is delivered.

-If the membranes rupture between the 24th and 34th week of pregnancy, corticosteroids are given to help the fetus’s lungs mature.
+If the membranes rupture between 23 and 34 weeks of pregnancy, corticosteroids are given to help the fetus’s lungs mature.

 If the pregnancy is less than 32 weeks, women may be given magnesium sulfate intravenously.
-This drug appears to substantially reduce the risk of bleeding in the newborn's brain and the resulting problems with development of the newborn's brain, such as cerebral palsy.
+This medication appears to reduce the risk of bleeding in the newborn's brain and the resulting problems with development of the newborn's brain, such as cerebral palsy.

 Drugs Mentioned In This Article